 Traversing the Julian Alps from the North (the Sava River) to the South (the Soča River) is a great way to discover the area.
 This four-day trek starts in Mojstrana or Kranjska Gora and climbs to the foot of Triglav.
 It does this via the Čez Prag Route or along the Krma Valley.
 This would be a route for day one.
 Optionally, though, you can climb Mount Triglav the second day early in the morning, then descend toward Bohinj Lake via the narrow Mostnica Gorges.

-On the last two days of the trek, you get the chance to experience the medium-high mountains of Bohinj.
+On the last two days of the trek, you get the chance to experience the mountains of Bohinj.
 Climb or ride the cable car up to Mount Vogel, from where you have panoramic views of the Bohinj Lake.
-The last descent through the Tolmin Gorges will complete this Grand Traverse in the small town of Tolmin.
+The last descent through the Tolmin Gorges will complete this grand traverse in the small town of Tolmin.
 During the trek, you sleep and eat in mountain huts or shepherd cottages.
 You can also experience the process of cheese making in one of the traditional villages near Bohinj.

 The trek requires a reasonable fitness level, with six to seven hours of walking daily.
 But there’s no steep climbs or technical difficulties – unless you decide to challenge yourself to summit Triglav or choose the Čez Prag Route on the first day of the trek.